Dr. Smruthi Karthikeyan

 B.A.
 Global Public Health with a minor in Biology, University of Virginia

-Sarah’s research interests center on understanding and utilizing microbial community dynamics to improve human health, especially relating to the skin microbiome.
+Sarah’s research interests center on understanding and utilizing microbial community dynamics to improve human health, and is particularly interested in culture-independent techniques to identify pathogens and profile their antimicrobial resistance patterns.
 She enjoys crocheting, urban gardening, and spending time with her two cats.

 Admin Assistant: Nora Oshima (MC 131-24)